From BR Bullpen

 Dick had his best season in 1963 when he won 22 while losing only 10 with a 2.11 ERA.
 The following year he won 14 outings, posted a 3.75 ERA and was chosen for the 1964 All-Star Game, although he did not get into the contest.
-After losing a league-leading 22 contests in 1966, Ellsworth was traded to the Philadelphia Phillies on December 7, 1966 for Ray Culp and cash.
+After losing a league-leading 22 games in 1966, Ellsworth was traded to the [Philadelphia Phillies]] on December 7, 1966 for Ray Culp and cash.

-Dick would spend 1967 with the Phillies where he went 6-7 with a 4.38 ERA and was traded to the Boston Red Sox on December 15, 1967 along with Gene Oliver for Mike Ryan and cash.
-Dick had one of his most productive years for the fourth place finishing (86-76) Red Sox in 1968, winning 16 and losing only 7 with a 3.03 ERA.
-Ellsworth had three years of baseball left in his arm, finishing up his 13 year major league career pitching with the Cleveland Indians and the Milwaukee Brewers from 1969 to 1971 with a career 115-137 record and a 3.72 ERA.
+Dick would spend 1967 with the Phillies where he went 6-7 with a 4.38 ERA and was traded to the Boston Red Sox on December 15th along with Gene Oliver for Mike Ryan and cash.
+Dick had one of his most productive years for the fourth-place finishing (86-76) Red Sox in 1968, winning 16 and losing only 7 with a 3.03 ERA.
+Ellsworth had three years of baseball left in his arm, finishing up his 13-year major league career pitching with the Cleveland Indians and the Milwaukee Brewers from 1969 to 1971 with a career 115-137 record and a 3.72 ERA.

 Dick's son, Steve Ellsworth, came up with the Red Sox in 1988 and when he won a game the Ellsworths became the first father-son combination to both win a game for Boston in franchise history.
-As of this writing (2009) Dick resides in Fresno, CA, where he has been in the real estate business.
+As of 2009 Dick resided in Fresno, CA, where he was in the real estate business.

 Notable Achievements